x87/100-SCM-Functions/README.md

 Read more about functions in Sanny Builder: https://docs.sannybuilder.com/language/functions

+Tested on vanilla GTA SA 1.0 (gta_sa_compact).
+May not be compatible with other mods and/or libraries.

 ## Uncategorized Functions

 - [AllocateString / DeallocateString](#allocatestring) - Creates and manages heap-allocated strings